Is the discoverer of the Microchakras, a unique therapist, and the founder of the Chakra Institute.

 Through his chants and teachings, you will learn to purify the three bodies: the physical, the subtle (feeling) and the causal body (thoughts).
 The healing energy finally binds the three fields in to one wholeness.

-The grace of the guru (guru krippa) and the spiritual practices his guru imparted (sadhana), are the basis for Sri Shyamji’s extraordinary intuition and unique chanting of sounds and mantras.
+The spiritual practices his guru imparted are the basis for Sri Shyamji’s intuition and unique chanting of sounds and mantras.
 For millennia this tradition was passed down from generation to generation through an oral tradition which preserved its purity.

 At age 24 he migrated to the USA.
 Initially he lived in California.
 It was the beginning of his work on the effects of sound on consciousness.
 In the 1960s he frequently taught at Esalen Institute and was a guest lecturer at University of California, Berkley.

 Inspired by his 1965 tour on the East coast, Sri Shyamji relocated to New York City, where he became a counselor to youth who were struggling to find their spiritual identity.
-He became known for his unending compassion, effective therapy and esoteric wisdom.
-He taught classes at the New School for Social Research in Manhattan.
+He became known for his compassion and effective InnerTuning© therapy.
+He taught classes and provided therapy at his own center, the Chakra Institute, since 1967.
+He also taught at NYU, the New School for Social Research, and the New York Open Center for more than 4 decades.

 In 1966, he undertook an intensive pilgrimage in the Himalayas.
 It was at this time that he had a vision of his own chakras.
 Vortices of light emanated throughout his subtle body and illuminated three channels which fed into the two hemispheres and lower portion of the brain.